Growth Trends for Related Jobs

 Job growth for FBI special agents and intelligence analysts is expected to increase significantly in coming years as the population expands and the emphasis on national security continues to grow.
 On the other hand, competition for FBI jobs will remain strong.
 Candidates who have the best chances will speak several languages and have law enforcement or military experience.

-Lawyer, writer and world traveler, Teo Spengler splits her home time between San Francisco and France.
+Single mom, lawyer, writer and world traveler, Teo Spengler splits her time between San Francisco and France, where she raised her child.
 She has specialized in travel, legal and business writing for the past 15 years, including articles providing tips for mothers returning to the work world or making other big changes in their lives.
 Her work has appeared in numerous online publications including Legal Zoom, eHow Business, Livestrong, SF Gate, Arizona Central, Houston Chronicle, Navy Federal Credit Union, Pearson, Quicken.com, and numerous attorney websites.
-She holds a J.D. from U.C.
-Berkeley, an M.A. in English and an M.F.A. in fiction.
+She holds a JD from U.C.
+Berkeley, an MA in English and an MFA in fiction.